andrewchilds/overcast/README.md

     $ overcast instance list
     $ overcast instance list app-cluster db-cluster

+  overcast instance remove [name]
+    Removes an instance from the index.
+    The server itself is not affected by this action.

+    Example:
+    $ overcast instance remove app.01

   overcast instance update [name] [options]
     Update any instance property.
 Specifying --cluster will move the instance to that cluster.
 Specifying --name will rename the instance.